palma-ice/yelmo-docs/docs/running-with-yelmox.md

 ## Super-quick start

 A summary of commands to get started is given below.
-For more detailed information see subsequent sections.
+Make sure all [Dependencies](dependencies.md) are installed and that you follow the [HPC notes](hpc-notes.md)!

+Also note, below it is assumed that you are setting up on the `pik_hpc2024` system.
+If not, make sure to specify the config file for your own system, as well as the locations of `ice_data` and `isostasy_data` (see [HPC notes](hpc-notes.md)).

 ```bash